-- Be at least 15 characters long - Contain at least one upper-case alphabetic character - Have at least one lower-case alphabetic character - Have at least one numeric character - Have at least one special character (e.g., ~ ! @ # % ^ & () + = ' [] / ? > <)
+- Be at least 15 characters long - Contain at least one uppercase alphabetic character - Have at least one lowercase alphabetic character - Have at least one numeric character - Have at least one special character (e.g., $\sim ! @ \# \% ^ \& () += -' [] / ? > <)$

-Apple sends clear text messages containing the name of the Apple iOS device to the Personal Apple ID email address.
+Apple sends clear-text messages containing the name of the Apple iOS device to the Personal Apple ID email address.
 For this reason, Apple iOS device names must not reveal a DoD affiliation, personally identifiable information (PII), or other sensitive information.
-Two-factor authentication, available with Personal Apple IDs, is recommended, but not required to be used.
+Two-factor authentication, available with Personal Apple IDs, is recommended but not required.